-What is the Biblical cure for neurosis and anxiety-depressive disorder?
+What is the Biblical cure for neuroticism, anxiety-depressive disorder?

 The Bible talked more about obedience and God’s faithfulness rather than worry or anxiety.
 It is not to say people in the old world did not have concerns, but they were more dependent on God’s grace.
 Hence, an answered prayer was synonymous with healing.